ssempax1/MiniProject-one/miniProject1.md

 6. Merge: To take the change from one branch (or fork) of a repository and apply them to another.
 A merge can also be done through a pull request.

+7. Checkout: To change a user's current working branch to another branch.
+This can also be used to create a new branch.

 ---